 In the village where I live, the average number of dogs is about 5 dogs per household.
 The people just cannot afford to feed anymore dogs, so they sell or abandon them.
 The question became: How do we access remote villages in and around Cusco to provide the dogs care, neutering and educate the people to be able to care for their dogs?
 The solution had to be a mobile veterinary clinic to get to the heart of the problem.

 Along with the charity that I work for, Globalteer, we created PAWS—the Peru Animal Welfare Society.
 PAWS has the vision not only to support existing shelters, but also to reduce the problem in the long-term through an ongoing neutering programme.

 Through the charity, we were lucky enough to receive a grant from The Summerlee Foundation for our dream of a mobile clinic.
 We could now get to work on stemming the source of suffering dogs in Cusco, the breeding happening in the villages.

 The system is simple but effective.
 We go to a village and talk with the local mayor.
 We make an agreement to return on a designated date with the mobile clinic and treat all the dogs in the village.
 We provide health checks, vaccinations and hand out leaflets to help educate the community on how to care for their animals.
 The mayor in return helps us in promoting the visit and takes his or her part of the credit from the village, getting boost for the next re-election!

-During the first care visit, we talk with the dog owners about sterilisation.
-The following week, we return to a queue of pet owners in the village wanting their dogs sterilised.
+During the first care visit, we talk with the dog owners about neutering.
+The following week, we return to a queue of pet owners in the village wanting their dogs neutered.